If you’re trying to find a way to kill your sugar habit these tips will help get you started.

 Figuring out how much sugar you’re taking in on a daily basis could be a huge eye opener for some.
 You think that mocha you’re getting each morning is just coffee?
 No, it’s sugar and milk with a little bit of coffee.
 If you can track what you’re eating, then you can easily start to cut out the sugar laden foods.
 According to the American Heart Association, the average woman should eat no more than 6 teaspoons of sugar per day (100 calories); the average man no more than 9 teaspoons per day (150 calories).

 If you’re going to eat a sugary treat try to limit what you’re eating.
-Choose items that have natural sweeteners, like agave and honey.
+Choose items that have natural sweeteners, like Stevia and honey.
 Honey also has some health benefits like alleviating allergies and boosting memory.
+Our favorite brand of Stevia is this one.

 Don’t reach for sugar when you’re hungry.